 Next, you need to question that thought.
 Write down all the reasons why you are good enough.
 Once you are finished, tear the negative thoughts from the page and hold on to the list and read over it regularly.
 While this exercise may sound corny to some, what this does is it makes you focus on a positive view of yourself.
 When you build the habit of questioning negative thoughts and focus instead on the fact that you are worthy, and that you do have much to offer to others, it is then that you can move on.

 Learn how to be less nervous in school

-School is a great time to practice socializing with others.
+The school is a great time to practice socializing with others.
 One of the best ways to do this is when you are walking down the hallway keep your eyes up and say hi to others.
-While some may not respond, others will see that you are being outgoing and will approach you.
-School also provides you with other avenues to meet people through small groups in class, school trips and clubs.
-Don’t be afraid to participate in after school activities as this is an easier way to talk to others and build more confidence.
+While some may not respond, others will see that you are outgoing and will approach you.
+School also provides you with other avenues to meet people through small groups in class, school trips, and clubs.
+Keep your eyes open for after-school activities as this is an easier way to talk to others and build more confidence.